Domthegrom/code-test/README.md

 ## Data Structure

 When creating the data structure of the shopping list it should look exactly like this (array of objects):
+You can utilize this data below as your mock data.
+Please just expand on the nutrition a little more.

 ```
 [